-RR6 opened in September 2010 and is a collaboration between Rutlish School and Ricards Lodge High School.
-We have new 6th form facilities and resources on both sites and, combined with our specialist teaching and rich programme of extra-curricular activities (including leadership opportunities) this challenging and stimulating environment enables students to study, achieve and succeed.
+If you have any other queries regarding school uniform please email finance@rutlish.merton.sch.uk RR6 is a collaboration between Rutlish School and Ricards Lodge High School.
+We have excellent 6th form facilities and resources on both sites and, combined with our specialist teaching and rich programme of extracurricular activities (including leadership opportunities) this challenging and stimulating environment enables students to study, achieve and succeed.